hisekaldma/Polyhymnia/documentation/index.md

     P2 = F E D C
     P3 = F F F F

 Note that a sequence can only contain names, and a pattern can only contain pattern steps.
-You can’t mix the two in one definition.
+If you try to mix the two in one definition you will get an error.

-### Names
-Pattern and sequence names have to start with an uppercase letter, but after that they can contain lower and uppercase letters, numbers, and underscore (`_`).
-However, names cannot be anything that could be confused with a step in a pattern, e.g. `A`, `A1`, `B`, `B1`, `Cm`, `I`, `IV`, or `X`.
+    Play = Cm Bdim P1
+    P1 = C D E F

+Also note that you cannot make recursive sequences, i.e. sequences that refer to themselves.
+Doing so will give you an error.

+    Play = P1 Play
+    P1 = C D E F

 ### Instruments
-So far all patterns have been played on a piano.
-This is because we haven’t specified what instrument to play them on.
-To play a pattern on a specific instrument we just write the name of the instrument and a colon (`:`) followed by the pattern.
+So far all everything has been played on a piano.
+This is because we haven’t specified what instrument to play things on.
+To play a pattern on a specific instrument we write the name of the instrument and a colon (`:`) followed by the pattern.

     Play = Marimba: C D E F